Anthony Cumia: Compound Media and The Anthony Cumia Show (2014–present)

 In the week after his firing from SiriusXM in July 2014, Cumia announced the launch of The Anthony Cumia Show.
 The show launched on August 4, 2014, through his subscription-based network Compound Media, which was initially known as The Anthony Cumia Network, from Monday through Thursday from 4–6 pm.
 In June 2015, Cumia expanded the network with new shows added to the weekly schedule.
 In August 2015, Cumia relocated his show to a studio in New York City and hired far-right commentator Gavin McInnes.

 On August 21, 2017, Cumia announced comedian and actor Artie Lange as the co-host of his new show, The Artie and Anthony Show.
 The show launched on September 5 and continued on the same schedule as The Anthony Cumia Show.
 The show lasted eight months and ended with Lange's departure on May 14, 2018.
 One week before Lange's departure, the show had added comedian Dave Landau as a permanent third mic.
 With Lange leaving the show, Landau took over as co-host and the show title switched to The Anthony Cumia Show with Dave Landau.

-Cumia was suspended from Twitter for abusive comments in 2017.
+Cumia was suspended from Twitter (now X) for abusive comments in 2017.
 He then made a series of accounts that were also suspended.
+By 2021, he was permanently suspended by the site for ban evasion.
+He was later allowed to return and maintains an active account on X as @AnthonyCumia.
 He posted tweets saying that Black people were "incapable or unwilling to assimilate to a civil western society", calling them "things", "monsters", and "animals".
-By 2021, Cumia was permanently suspended by the site for ban evasion.

 On November 20, 2018, Post Hill Press released Cumia's memoir, titled Permanently Suspended: The Rise and Fall... and Rise Again of Radio's Most Notorious Shock Jock.
 It features a foreword by Jim Norton.

 In February 2021, Dave Landau left The Anthony Cumia Show with Dave Landau to join Louder with Crowder on Blaze Media, with the show's name reverting to The Anthony Cumia Show.

 On March 31, 2021, Cumia launched a second show titled Compound Censored, which he co-hosts with Vice Media co-founder and comedic commentator Gavin McInnes.
 The show's title is a portmanteau which combines Compound Media with McInnes' subscription-based network Censored.TV, where the show also broadcasts.

 In June 2024, Cumia announced that the Compound Media studios were closing, and that he was merging his network and The Anthony Cumia Show with Gavin McInnes' Censored.TV network.
 McInnes changed the name of his platform to Compound Censored after the merger.

+In July 2026, Cumia reunited with Jim Norton for the "Anthony and Jim Show" podcast on Patreon and Youtube, with extended shows for Patreon subscribers.